Sunday Morning Book Discussion

 Sunday Forum

-The UUFT Sunday Forum occurs once per month, at 9:00 am, in Fahs Chapel.
+The UUFT Sunday Forum occurs once per month, at 9:00 am, in the Horace Mann room.
 Each Forum is a presentation by a community member on a matter of Social Justice, Education and/or Politics.
 In addition to UUFT members and friends, their guests and interested community members are welcome to attend.

 For additional information or to join the UUFT Sunday Forum committee, please contact gemonaco@gmail.com.